Move networking resources to new resource group or subscription

 This article describes how to move virtual networks and other networking resources to a new resource group or Azure subscription.

 During the move, your networking resources will operate without interruption.

 If you want to move networking resources to a new region, see Tutorial: Move Azure VMs across regions.

 Any resource, including a VPN Gateway, that is associated with a public IP Standard SKU address can't be moved across subscriptions.
 For virtual machines, you can disassociate the public IP address before moving across subscriptions.

 When moving a resource, you must also move its dependent resources (for example - public IP addresses, virtual network gateways, all associated connection resources).
-Local network gateways can be in a different resource group.
+The virtual network assigned to the AKS instance can also be moved, and local network gateways can be in a different resource group.

 To move a virtual machine with a network interface card to a new subscription, you must move all dependent resources.
 Move the virtual network for the network interface card, all other network interface cards for the virtual network, and the VPN gateways.